 General Course Description

 Probably no other mental disorder has stirred up more emotions and evoked more fascination and trepidation in therapists as the treatment of borderline personality disorder (BPD).
-In the past, it has been considered to be untreatable and hazardous to therapists who attempt treatment, BPD has undergone a significant re-conceptualization in the last decade in terms of understanding its symptoms and causes, and getting better clarity in regard to prognosis and treatment.
-Once considered an intractable condition, it is actually amenable to several treatments, which have gained empirical support.
-Research shows that some of the most traditional therapeutic techniques can also be effective with some BPD clients.
+BPD treatment can be volatile, unpredictable, intriguing, exhilarating and stressful.
+Once considered to be untreatable and hazardous to therapists who attempt treatment, BPD has undergone a significant re-conceptualization in terms of understanding its symptoms and causes, along with gaining better clarity in regard to prognosis and treatment.
+No longer considered an intractable condition, it is amenable to several treatments which have gained empirical support.
+Research shows that some of the most traditional therapeutic techniques can also be effective with BPD clients.

 - This course will teach the participant to